ycexiao/scikit-package/doc/source/skpackage-guide.rst

     2. Create multiple PRs, each containing a specific theme (e.g., "Fix docstring line-length flake8 errors" using the ``flake8-length`` branch, etc.) to reduce cognitive overload for the reviewer.

     3. If you are unsure, suppress the flake8 error by adding ``# noqa: <error-code>`` at the end of the line.
-For example, ``import numpy as np # noqa: E000`` but make sure you create an issue for this so that you can revisit them after cookiecutting.
+For example, ``import numpy as np # noqa: E000`` but make sure you create an issue for this so that you can revisit them after scikit-package.

 For each `flake8` branch, create a PR request to ``main``.
-Since you are fixing flake8 errors, the commit message can be ``style: fix flake8 <readable-error-type> errors`` and the pull request title can be ``cookiecut: Fix flake8 <readable-error-type> errors``.
+Since you are fixing flake8 errors, the commit message can be ``style: fix flake8 <readable-error-type> errors`` and the pull request title can be ``scikit-package Fix flake8 <readable-error-type> errors``.
 In each PR, feel free to communicate the remaining flake8 issues in each pull request to track progress.

 Congratulations!
 You have successfully completed the pre-commit workflow.
 You may proceed to the section to now transform your package structure!

-.. _cookiecutter-workflow-main:
+.. _scikit-package-workflow-main:

-1. Cookiecutter main workflow
+1. scikit-package main workflow
 -----------------------------

 If you are migrating an existing project,